Mxx1029/WhatToDo-App/README.md

   - above events, CREATE LISTING component, maybe display only a bit and hide the rest in a show more
   - adding hashtags (like keywords - additional to categories) --> NICE TO HAVE
   - NICE TO HAVE: Wishlist
+- case 7: user gets a 404 page --> NICE TO HAVE

 ### Categories
 - to filter events by